 The Council has a Code of Corporate Governance, which it continues to apply.
-The Code is prepared in accordance with the CIPFA/SOLACE (Chartered Institute of Public Finance & Accountancy/Society of Local Authority Chief Executives) publication "Delivering Good Governance in Local Government" and is aligned to its six constituent core principles of good governance.
+The Code is prepared in accordance with the CIPFA/SOLACE (Chartered Institute of Public Finance & Accountancy/Society of Local Authority Chief Executives) publication 'Delivering Good Governance in Local Government' and is aligned to its six constituent core principles of good governance.
 This statement explains how East Dunbartonshire Council reviews the effectiveness of these arrangements and delivers good governance.

-The Council put in place temporary variations in governance arrangements during the financial year to manage the impact of the coronavirus (COVID-19) pandemic.
+We put in place temporary variations in governance arrangements during the financial year to manage the impact of the coronavirus (Covid) pandemic.
 Further detail on these variations is provided below.

-Impact of COVID-19 pandemic on governance arrangements
+Impact of Covid pandemic on governance arrangements

-1) Impact on business as usual in the delivery of services
+A. Impact on business as usual in the delivery of services

-The COVID-19 pandemic impacted all Council services from the end of 2019/20 and throughout 2020/21, and whilst many services have now resumed, it continues to impact on service priorities and how services are delivered.
-Within these Accounts, the Management Commentary provides a chronology of events in relation to the Council's response to COVID-19 for the year.
-The initial Council response to the pandemic followed Scottish and UK Government Guidance and sought to deliver on a number of key principles.
+The Covid pandemic impacted all Council services from the end of 2019/20 and throughout 2020/21.
+Whilst many services have now resumed, it continues to impact on service priorities and how services are delivered.
+Within these Accounts, the Management Commentary provides a chronology of events in relation to the Council's response to Covid for the year which followed Scottish and UK Government Guidance and sought to deliver on a number of key principles.
 Firstly, the Council continued to deliver services where possible through home working, online & telephone.
-Secondly, provision for children of key workers and for vulnerable children was put in place.
+Secondly, provision for children of key workers & for vulnerable children was put in place.
 Thirdly, the East Dunbartonshire Health & Social Care Partnership continued to provide essential care and protection services in line with Business Continuity Plans and the Caring for People Plan.
 Finally, all other frontline Council services initially moved to emergency service delivery only.

-At the peak of the first wave of the pandemic, there was a material impact on the delivery of most services in line with the above principles, with the suspension of services such as face-to-face teaching, recycling collections and non-essential repairs and maintenance.
-The first lockdown in March 2020 and subsequent restrictions also had a material impact on the capital programme, including the completion of three new Early Years Centres and works to reconfigure Southbank House and the KHCC which suffered COVID-19 related delays.
-These changes to service delivery were required due to Scottish Government restrictions, COVID-19 related impacts on staffing, and the prioritisation of the essential COVID-19 response services such as distribution of COVID-19 business support grants, school meals support, support for residents who were shielding, or tested positive and/or who were identified as a contact and so required to self-isolate.
+At the peak of the first wave of the pandemic there was a material impact on the delivery of most services in line with the above principles, with the suspension of services such as face to face teaching, recycling collections and non essential repairs and maintenance.
+The first lockdown in March 2020 and subsequent restrictions also had a material impact on the capital programme with Covid related delays occurring with the completion of three new Early Years Centres and works to reconfigure both Southbank House and the KHCC.
+These changes to service delivery were required by those restrictions put in place by the Scottish Government and impacted on staffing through the prioritisation of the essential Covid response services such as distribution of Covid business support grants, school meals support, support for residents who were shielding, or tested positive and/or who were identified as a contact and so required to self-isolate.
 Where possible, services have now resumed.
 Education has returned to full face to face teaching from 6 April 2021, Waste has resumed the full range of collections, and the capital programme is progressing.
-This is in addition to the ongoing COVID-19 response including support for mass vaccinations and community testing and recovery planning.
+This is in addition to the ongoing Covid response including support for mass vaccinations and community testing and recovery planning.
 The pressures on services therefore continue, with front line services and the most vulnerable in our communities being the priorities.

-2) Governance Implications
+B. Governance Implications